 Our support for diverse suppliers through responsible procurement takes many forms, from ensuring our suppliers are assessed on criteria such as Workplace Health & Safety (WH&S) to requiring all employees to adopt strategies for avoiding unnecessary consumption.

 Our respect for human rights is reaffirmed in our commitments in our Environmental and Social Framework.
+We are committed to minimising the risk of modern slavery in our business and supply chains, and report on our actions in an annual Modern Slavery and Human Trafficking statement.

 We’ve been measuring, reducing and reporting on our environmental footprint since 2001 and recognise we play a role in limiting climate change by improving the environmental efficiency of our operations.
 We’re proud to be the first bank to begin rolling out solar panels across our branches.